National Park Service API in Python#

 Next, we use requests.get()

-to make the API call:
+to make the API call.

-First, we must check that the request was performed successfully.
-The status_code
+Then, we must check that the request was performed successfully.
+The request returns a JSON object, which we can parse using the json()

 function.